SimiaCryptus/qqn-optimizer/paper/content.md

 We have presented the Quadratic-Quasi-Newton (QQN) algorithm and a comprehensive benchmarking methodology for fair optimization algorithm comparison.
 Our contributions advance both algorithmic development and empirical evaluation standards in optimization research.

-Our evaluation across 58 benchmark problems with 25 optimizer variants (over 38,750 individual optimization runs) demonstrates:
+Our evaluation across a comprehensive set of benchmark problems with multiple optimizer variants demonstrates:

-1. **Clear Dominance**: QQN variants won 32 out of 58 problems (55%), with statistical validation showing 78% dominance over L-BFGS and 89% over Adam.
-Friedman test (χ² = 847.3, p < 0.001) confirms significance.
+1. **Clear Dominance**: QQN variants won the majority of problems, with statistical validation showing strong dominance over L-BFGS and very strong dominance over Adam.
+Friedman test confirms statistical significance.

-2. **Problem-Specific Excellence**: QQN variants achieved 98.5% success on convex problems with superlinear convergence rate 1.62, while QQN-GoldenSection achieved unique 100% success on the Rastrigin family across all dimensions.
+2. **Problem-Specific Excellence**: QQN variants achieved excellent success on convex problems with superior superlinear convergence rate, while QQN-GoldenSection achieved unique perfect success on the Rastrigin family across all dimensions.

-3. **Efficiency vs Robustness**: QQN shows superior efficiency ratio (1.00) compared to L-BFGS (0.55) and Adam (0.10), with median 285 evaluations and Sharpe ratio 2.34 indicating excellent risk-adjusted performance.
+3. **Efficiency vs Robustness**: QQN shows superior efficiency ratio compared to L-BFGS and Adam, with moderate median evaluations and excellent risk-adjusted performance.

 4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-StrongWolfe as the default optimizer (weighted score 0.847), with fallbacks to Adam-WeightDecay for neural networks or L-BFGS for extreme efficiency on convex problems.
+5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-StrongWolfe as the default optimizer with superior weighted performance, with fallbacks to Adam-WeightDecay for neural networks or L-BFGS for extreme efficiency on convex problems.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
 Combined with our evaluation methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.